cloudmesh-deprecated/mooc/doc/source/introduction.rst

 If you execute the command twice it will warn you that you already have uploaded and created a key.
-If for some reason you need to recreate the key, you will need to first delete is and than call the upload command again.
-To show you that the key is indeed uploaded to openstack the cm-mooc command will show you alse the list of keys on the terminal.
+If for some reason you need to recreate the key, you will need to first delete it and then call the upload command again.
+To show you that the key is indeed uploaded to OpenStack the cm-mooc command will show you alse the list of keys on the terminal.
 You will see somthing like this::

   +--------------+-------------------------------------------------+